 Meet the team and contact us so we can help answer any questions you may have.Learn More ›

-Following are the most frequently asked questions we’re getting from meeting planners.
-If you don’t see your question answered here, please contact the Experience Grand Rapids sales and services team.
+Following are the most frequently asked questions we’ve been getting from meeting planners.
+Contact us if your question is not answered here.

 What is the current status of holding a meeting or event in Grand Rapids?